-Collection Summary: The papers of painter, photographer, lithographer and industrial designer Charles Sheeler measure 4.9 linear feet and date from circa 1840s to 1966, with the bulk of the material dating from 1923-1965.
+Summary: The papers of painter, photographer, lithographer and industrial designer Charles Sheeler measure 4.9 linear feet and date from circa 1840s to 1966, with the bulk of the material dating from 1923-1965.
 The collection documents Sheeler's family, personal life and career through financial and medical records, awards, correspondence, writings, an autobiography, journal and notebooks, scrapbooks, exhibition catalogs and announcements, printed materials, photographs, funeral records and artwork by Sheeler and others.
 The collection is particularly rich in Sheeler's writings, and also includes Sheeler's industrial designs and manufactured artwork.
-There are photographs of Sheeler with Edward Weston, Edward Steichen, and John Marin.
+Notable photographs include Sheeler with Edward Weston, Edward Steichen, and John Marin.

 Charles Sheeler's wife Musya initially loaned the papers to the Archives of American Art for microfilming in 1958, 1965, and 1966.
 In June, 1966, she donated most of the earlier loaned materials.
 In 1964, Sheeler's friend Howard Lipman donated three photographs of Sheeler with Edward Steichen and John Marin.
 The third accrual was transferred to the Archives by the Smithsonian American Art Museum and National Portrait Gallery Library in June 1979.

 The Archives of American Art holds several collections that are related to Charles Sheeler.